 To maintain your competitive advantage.you need to manage these volatile prices of all raw materials involved.

 Your automotive risk management policy can be seamlessly integrated with the KYOS portfolio & risk management solution and your existing ERP environment.
 It creates a bridge between standard ERP capabilities and market price analytics.
-Resulting in strongly improved cashflow forecasting and clear risk figures.
+Resulting in strongly improved cash-flow forecasting and clear risk figures.

 In the KYOS portfolio & risk management system you are able to calculate the total weight of your metals bought from all commodity price formulas in a split second.
 It will save days compared to Excel based analysis.
 Resulting in significant lower costs with less time spend.

 The higher and more frequent market prices move up or down the higher its volatility.
 Volatility is often expressed in a percentage and can be calculated for e.g. interest rates, currencies (FX) and commodities.
 A highly volatile market price is not per definition a bad situation but you probably feel more comfortable with less volatile costs.
-Aluminium has shown an average volatility of approximately 20% in recent 5 years.
+For example aluminium has shown an average volatility of approximately 20% in recent 5 years.
 This is more than double the volatility of EURUSD in the same period.
 Calculating the volatility should be an integrated part of your metal risk management strategy.

 Energy is also a component that is part of the cost structure.
 The manufacturing process consumes a high volume of natural gas and electricity recognized as direct energy costs.
 Carglass is an example of indirect energy costs as glass manufacturing requires a high volume of natural gas.
 Metal producers pass on energy costs to the automotive industry as well.
-Prices of Styrene and Wire Rod are the main drivers of tyres.
+Prices of Styrene and Wire Rod are the main drivers of tires.